golangsp/templates-events-arts/README.md

-# template-eventos
+# Templates for the events arts

-Templates for the events arts
+These templates were created using [GIMP](https://www.gimp.org/)